 Fort Griswold, the most important Revolutionary War site in the state, is under-interpreted and under-supported by the state, despite the recent marketing campaign branding Connecticut “still revolutionary”

-New London and Groton struggle for a cohesive image as destination in the region and nation; difficulty competing with other destinations for tourists
+New London and Groton struggle for a cohesive image as a destination in the region and nation; difficulty competing with other destinations for tourists

-Through these meetings and ongoing discussions with the steering committee, the YUDW explored various aspects and potentials of the heritage park to be framework to address many of the issues noted above, but also to be a strategy for regional transportation and economic development.
-On November 12, 2013, the YUDW hosted around 30 stakeholders at the City of Groton Municipal Building for a public presentation of the initial concept for the park and a discussion session.
+Through these meetings and ongoing discussions with the steering committee, the YUDW explored various aspects and potentials of the heritage park to be a framework to address many of the issues noted above, but also to be a strategy for regional transportation and economic development.
+On November 12, 2013, the YUDW hosted approximately 30 stakeholders at the City of Groton Municipal Building for a public presentation of the initial concept for the park and a discussion session.

 Opportunities presented included: